sirasjad/BTCMonitor/README.md

 ```

 ## Configuration:
-The configuration file contains three editable options, where **refresh_rate** is how the amount of delay in seconds between each price lookup, **min_value** is the minimum Bitcoin price amount and **max_value** is the maximum price amount in order to trigger the desktop notification alert.
+You will find three settings in the configuration file, where **refresh_rate** is the amount of delay in seconds between each price lookup, **min_value** is the minimum price amount and **max_value** is the maximum price amount in order to trigger the desktop notification alert.
 These values are measured in USD.

 ```
 [settings]